cssninjaStudio/hr/readme.md

 -	Sass compilation, prefixing with Autoprefixer, and JavaScript concatenation
 -	Built-in BrowserSync server - Will automatically reload your page when files are changed.
 It also live-injects CSS changes when you save a Sass file.
 This task runs continuously.
 Defaults to localhost.
 -	For production builds - CSS compression, JavaScript compression, Image compression and more..

-### Requirements

-To use this template, your computer needs:

--	Node.js is used to run the build processes. https://nodejs.org/en/download/
--   Test: run ` node -v ` in the terminal
--	Npm (Node comes with npm installed so you should have a version of npm.)
-Used to manage development dependencies.
--   Test: run ` npm -v`  in the terminal
--	Gulp – task runner
-	`npm install -g gulp`
--	Test: run `gulp -v ` in the terminal

 ### Additional Resources: